kwangyy/kwangyy/README.md

 In my own free time, I am focused on learning more about Natural Language Processing and other programming languages.

+I'm currently the student lead for Raffles Hall Developers.
+Do contact me on my Linkedin if there's anything!
 You can reach me at chia.kwang.yang@gmail.com or my [Linkedin](https://www.linkedin.com/in/kwang-yang-chia/)

 ## Links